-If substance misuse is suspected, a member of staff will interview the student in the presence of a colleague if deemed appropriate.
+If substance misuse is suspected, a member of senior team will interview the student while a senior colleague will take detailed notes.

 7 Responding to incidents and the imposition of sanctions

 The school will consider each incident individually and recognises that a variety of responses will be necessary to deal with incidents.
 Any response will balance the needs of the student with those of the wider school community, and aim to provide students with the opportunity to learn from their mistakes and develop as individuals.